sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-schedules.md

 Order Variables are specified if a Workflow declares variables to parameterize execution of Jobs:

 - Required variables are declared by a Workflow without default value.
-They are made available automatically for the Schedule and must be assigned related values.
+They are made available automatically to the Schedule and must be assigned related values.
 - Optional variables are declared by a Workflow with a default value.
 They can be called up using the following links:
   - **Modify Variable** allows selecting specific variables from the list of Workflow Variables.
 The variables are populated from their default value.
   - **Modify Variables** adds inputs for all Workflow Variables.
 The variables are populated from their default value.